 - You can define some filter parameters for trigger application, e.g. convert tickets created by specific user into Jira issues;

-- Select application where Zapier performs automation actions (Jira for our example);
+- Select the application where Zapier performs automation actions (Jira for our example);

 - Choose "Create Issue" action from the list;

 - Connect your Jira account;

-- Set up Jira issue template by filling in required and optional fields according to the automation you're building.
+- Set up the Jira issue template by filling out required and optional fields according to the automation you're building.
 In our example we define Jira project where the issue has to be created, the type of issue and match Jira issue summary and description with UseResponse ticket title and body;

 - On the next step, you can test whether Zap is working.
 Click "Test this Step" button, if you see a confirmation message that your test is successful, just turn your zap on and you are done.

-Whenever a new ticket is submitted in your UseResponse account, an issue with the same title and description will be automatically created in Jira account.
+Whenever a new ticket is submitted in your UseResponse account, an issue with the same title and description will be automatically created in the Jira account.

 How to access Zapier integration?

 As Zapier integration is in beta, it can only be accessed via this the following link:

 Once you navigate to the link, click "Start using UseResponse now" and login to continue.
 If you don't have a Zapier account, you can sign up for a free account and begin using the integration straight away.